 Whether that’s a problem or not, testing specialists can help in at least a couple of ways:

 - Leverage experience with white-box and black-box testing to clarify which models are transparent and which can only be judged in terms of their outputs

 - Teach implementers that interpretability is a virtue, like testability.
 Just as it’s often possible to rework naive conventional software to make it more testable, AI applications can often be instrumented and otherwise enhanced to make their models more transparent.
 Testable and transparent software is better and more reliable software, even if sometimes it requires a bit more initial effort

 Solve Your Testing Challenges

 AI and UX

 Another challenge of AI testing is that because AI is so advanced, users’ expectations about it are unrefined.
-Our collective expectations for how such legacy applications as a spreadsheet or web browser should behave have largely converged; not so, though, for an AI-augmented security surveillance tool.
-Consumers end up relating to AI applications in surprising, innovative and sometimes dysfunctional ways
+Our collective expectations for how such legacy applications as a spreadsheet or web browser should behave have largely converged.
+But that’s not true for an AI-augmented security surveillance tool.
+Consumers end up relating to AI applications in surprising, innovative, and sometimes dysfunctional ways

 Consider this example: A basic profile form might ask for first and last name.
 While even this basic interaction embeds plenty of cultural assumptions and pitfalls (people in some countries commonly possess only a single name, the meanings of first and last are reversed in certain societies, and so on), we at least can build on centuries of experience in government censuses and other contexts that range over the possible values for names.
 AI applications, in contrast, are so new that it’s not always clear what users will do with them, let alone when testing should pass or fail a particular result.